obscurerichard/vagrant-silkjs/README.md

     vagrant ssh
     silkjs

+To run the web server, do this, once you have done a 'vagrant ssh' to get into the box:

+    cd /vagrant
+    ./run.sh

+The system will then serve files from /vagrant/docroot.

+### Troubleshooting

 If you have cloned the repository, but nothing appears under the cookbooks/silkjs directory, you may need to do this to pull in the git
 submodules: